 In every country and region of the world where SRGBV has been studied, incidents have been reported.
 While SRGBV is aggravated in countries affected by conflict, it is otherwise pervasive, cutting across cultural, geographic and economic barriers.

-UNESCO and UN Women, together with the Global Working Group to End school-related gender-based violence (SRGBV), commissioned Global Guidance on Addressing School-Related Gender-Based Violence (available in English and French) to help ministries of education and education stakeholders understand more about SRGBV and identify ways to prevent and respond effectively to it.
+UNESCO and UN Women, together with the Global Working Group to End school-related gender-based violence (SRGBV), commissioned Global Guidance on Addressing School-Related Gender-Based Violence (available in English, French and Spanish) to help ministries of education and education stakeholders understand more about SRGBV and identify ways to prevent and respond effectively to it.
 Inputs were received from a reference group of over 10 organizations, including representatives from the governments of Norway, USA and Germany, UNGEI, UNICEF, UNFPA, Education International, Concern Worldwide, and Plan International.

 The Guidance, launched during the 16 Days of Activism against Violence Against Women in 2016, lays out a 6-prong approach to preventing and addressing violence.
 This begins with leadership at the national level, recognising that gender-based violence creates a barrier to educational achievement and wellbeing, and integrating the issue into national policies and plans.